pingcap/docs/tidb-cloud/migrate-sql-shards.md

 The following is the procedure to migrate and merge full data of MySQL shards to TiDB Cloud.

-In the following example, you only need to export tables and they must be in the **CSV** format.
+In the following example, you only need to export the data in tables to **CSV** format.

 ### Step 1.
 Create directories in the Amazon S3 bucket

-Create a first-level directory `store` (corresponding to the level of schemas) and a second-level directory `sales` (corresponding to the level of tables) in the Amazon S3 bucket.
-In `sales`, create a third-level directory for each MySQL instance (corresponding to the level of instances).
+Create a first-level directory `store` (corresponding to the level of databases) and a second-level directory `sales` (corresponding to the level of tables) in the Amazon S3 bucket.
+In `sales`, create a third-level directory for each MySQL instance (corresponding to the level of MySQL instances).
 For example:

 - Migrate the data in MySQL instance1 to `s3://dumpling-s3/store/sales/instance01/`
 - Migrate the data in MySQL instance2 to `s3://dumpling-s3/store/sales/instance02/`

-If there are shards across multiple instances, you can create a first-level directory for each schema and create a second-level directory for each sharded table.
+If there are shards across multiple instances, you can create a first-level directory for each database and create a second-level directory for each sharded table.
 Then create a third-level directory for each MySQL instance for easy management.
 For example, if you want to migrate and merge tables `stock_N.product_N` from MySQL instance1 and MySQL instance2 into the table `stock.products` in TiDB Cloud, you can create the following directories:

 - `s3://dumpling-s3/stock/products/instance01/`
 - `s3://dumpling-s3/stock/products/instance02/`